HWTechClub/platform/README.md

 - A home page with:
 	- Links and resources
 	- Alerts
-	- List of class representatives
+	- List of HW Tech Club leadership Team
 - Announcements page
 	- Supports announcements written in Markdown, with tags support.
 - Anonymous tickets